rishuverma/TwitterBot/README.md

 ## Hosting

-The App is not yet hosted anywhere.
-Once hosted the information will be updated here.
+The App is hosted on Heroku.

 ## Copyrights